 MDR to SDR Camera Link cable (part number 199745A-05)

-SDR to SDR Camera Link cable (part number 199746A-05) Note: To ensure the high-speed signaling of the Camera Link interface, National Instruments recommends that you purchase a Camera Link cable rather than build a custom cable.
+SDR to SDR Camera Link cable (part number 199746A-05) Note: To ensure the high-speed signalling of the Camera Link interface, NI recommends that you purchase a Camera Link cable rather than build a custom cable.

 You can use the NI 1483 with the following I/O accessories:

 NI 17xx 5 m pigtail breakout cable (part number 197818-05)

 NI 17xx unshielded screw terminal breakout with 2 m cable (part number 780261-01)